 For instance, we trust Starbucks to deliver a welcoming, comforting experience and a high level of quality anytime we enter the doors under that familiar green logo, no matter where we are in the world.
 The company’s success, in large part, stems from its exemplary ability to deliver on this expectation.
 Similarly, when we encounter a company’s culture (internal face) through its people, we are offered a referendum on our trust of the brand based on their ability to do what they (and the company) promise.
 An employee who treats me with disdain, or whom I observe spitting in someone else’s drink (May it never happen!) would forever alter my trust for Starbucks!

 Trust for a business is a complicated and multi-layered entity.
 But it is clear that trusted businesses are populated with employees who can be counted upon to live up to the company promise.

 Recently, our family and business changed banks.
-It is a messy and annoying process of disentanglement, triggered by the continued inability of our bank of 30+ years to meet our needs through their technology and other platforms.
+It is a messy and annoying process of disentanglement, triggered by the continued inability of our bank of 30+ years to meet our needs through their technology platform.
 Long after confidence in our old bank failed, we stayed because we trusted Jan to figure out the necessary work-arounds.
 Our confidence in the new bank is largely derived from Dave, Melanie and Marie.
-They live out a shared culture exemplifying the brand identity, and so win our trust in the stated purpose of this bank to make banking comfortable.
-They do, and so far, it is.
+They live out the brand, exhibit a shared culture and so win our trust in the stated purpose of this bank to make banking comfortable.
+They do, and it is.

 As you reflect on the stated purpose of your company, does it seem worthy of others’ trust?
-Are you an ambassador of that brand?
-The answers now matter more than ever.
+Are you?
+The answers matter more now than ever.